 How To Identify The Signs Of Countertransference In Therapy

-There are four different types of countertransference that can take place in therapy.
+There are four types of countertransference that can happen in therapy:

-The third type is called Positive.
-When this happens, the therapist is overly supportive of the patient.
-They can cross the line by trying to be friends with the patient and share more than what they really should.
+With positive countertransference, the therapist is overly supportive of the client.
+They can cross the line by trying to be friends with the client and share more than what they should.

-The last type of countertransference is Negative.
-This results in the therapist negatively treating the patient.
-It could be that they are overly critical of them or that they try to punish or reject them.
+With negative countertransference, the therapist is disapproving of the client.
+It could be that they are overly critical of them, or they try to punish or reject them.

 Therapists with less experience are more likely to fall victim to countertransference.
-That's why it's important that they have time working directly under a supervisor when they first start with patients, so there is someone to help them be aware if this is starting to happen.
+That's why it's important they have time working directly under a supervisor when they first start with clients, so there is someone to help them be aware of it.

-There are many signs of countertransference so we won't be able to cover them all here.
-However, detailed below are some of the most common signs that you should watch for.
+There are many signs of countertransference.
+Below are some of the most common signs you should watch for.

 - Your therapist is overly critical of you.
-They seem to be in a bad mood and are taking it out on you, and there doesn't seem to be an apparent reason for it.
+They seem to be in a bad mood and are taking it out on you for no apparent reason.

 - As you deal with difficult situations, your therapist is overly sympathetic to you.

-- They provide judgments on situations and people from your life that they are coming up with on their own instead of ones that you are arriving at.
+- They provide judgments on situations and people from your life, independent of your opinions.

-- They give you the impression that they want to "save" you.
+- They give you the impression they want to "save" you.

 - You are asked questions and encouraged to provide details that aren't needed for your therapy session and healing.

-- Shows that they are upset or angry about an opinion or belief that you have.
+- They become upset or angry about an opinion or belief that you express.

 If you think your therapist is showing signs of countertransference, you have a few options on how to proceed.
 The first is to confront them about it.
 Let them know what you are experiencing and why you feel that way.
 This gives them a chance to respond.
-If you like them and they can correct their behavior you could consider moving forward.
-However, if you'd rather not deal with this awkward conversation or you aren't confident that they will change their behavior then it's time to break up with them.
+If you like them and they can correct their behavior, you could consider moving forward.
+If you'd rather not deal with this awkward conversation or you aren't confident they will change, it's time to break up with them.

-Countertransference, while it might not be on purpose, can be one of the signs of a bad therapist.
+Countertransference, while it might not be intentional, can be one of the signs of an unprofessional therapist.
 It can also be a sign of an inexperienced therapist.
-Either way.
-When you are putting yourself in a vulnerable situation with a therapist that you need to trust it might be easier to start over with a different therapist.
+Either way, when you're putting yourself in a vulnerable situation with a therapist, it might be easier to start over with someone new.

-Just because a therapist is licensed does not mean they are a good therapist.
+Just because a therapist is licensed does not mean they are skilled.
 You want to do some research before choosing which therapist to work with.
 Start by asking for recommendations and checking reviews.
-The internet is full of reviews for therapists and counselors so you can hear the experience that others have had with the professional.
+The internet is full of reviews for therapists and counselors, so you can hear the experience that others have had.

 You also want to check their credentials and find out about their experience.
 Look for what degrees they have and when they were licensed.
-If they are a newer therapist than you'll want to find out who is supervising them and learn about that therapist as well.
+If they are a newer therapist, you'll want to find out who is supervising them and learn about that therapist as well.
 You should also look into what type of experience the therapist has.
-You'll want to find someone that has helped people work through things similar to what you're going through.
-For example, if you are looking for a therapist that can help you learn how to cope and handle your anxiety and depression, then you probably aren't going to want to go to a therapist that specializes in marriage counseling.
-While licensed therapists can cover a wide array of mental health challenges, it's likely that they will be more experienced in some areas than compared to others.
+You'll want to find someone who has helped people work through issues similar to yours.

-When searching for a therapist, you will also want to consider things like the cost, location, and availability that a therapist can provide.
+When searching for a therapist, you will also want to consider factors like the cost, location, and availability.
 Start by checking with your health insurance company to find out if they have any coverage for mental health treatment.
-If they do, then you'll want to look for a therapist that is in the right network.
-If they don't, then you can move on to comparing the costs of other options.
-Make sure to ask at the office if they offer any discounts or sliding scales for pricing.
+If they do, you'll want to look for a therapist in the right network.
+If they aren't in your network, you can move on to comparing the costs of other options.
+Make sure to ask if they offer any discounts or sliding scales for pricing.
 These work to make treatment more affordable by lowering the cost based on your income.

 You'll also want to find a therapist that can fit you into their schedule.
-You don't want to have to wait for weeks every time you want to have a counseling session.
-Along with their availability, you'll want to find an office that is located near you.
+You don't want to have to wait for weeks every time you need a counseling session.
+Along with their availability, you'll want to find an office located near you.
 If you have a busy schedule, the last thing you want is to struggle to make it to appointments on time.

-If you don't want to attend therapy sessions in person than you can look into your options for online therapy or teletherapy, these services allow you to have access to therapists without having to leave your house.
-It allows you to maintain more of a feeling of anonymity because you don't have to sit in front of someone in their office.
+If you don't want to attend therapy sessions in person, you can look into your options for online therapy.
+These services allow you to have access to therapists without having to leave your home.
+It allows you to maintain more anonymity because you don't have to sit with others in a waiting room.
 It can also be easier to get access to the help you need because you don't have to find the time for travel and appointments.
-Many services offer text or email access making it easy to stay connected throughout the week.
+Many services offer text or email access, making it easy to stay connected throughout the week.

 Trust Your Instincts

-Therapy is going to be the most effective when you are comfortable with the direction you are going.
-If you leave therapy each week feeling as bad or worse than when you showed up, there's a problem.
-This is a good sign that you need to break up with your therapists.
-The purpose of therapy is for you to find ways to cope with and recover from the challenges that you face.
-The goal is for you to improve your life.
-If your therapist is getting in the way of that progress being made than a change needs to happen.
+The purpose of therapy is to find ways to cope with and recover from the challenges you face.
+The goal is to improve your life.
+If your therapist is getting in the way of that progress, a change is needed.
 Trust your instincts and follow your gut.
-If things don't "feel" right then there is a good chance they aren't.
-It's better for you to find a new therapist that you are comfortable with than to continue down the same road.
+If things don't "feel" right, then there is a good chance they aren't.
+It's better for you to find a new therapist you're comfortable with than to continue down the same road.